 There are steps you can do after you receive a bad performance review.
 It doesn't mean you should, but you want to have multiple options available to you.

 - Talk to human resources.
-Most places of employment have a HR department that you can discuss your concerns with.
+Most places of employment have an HR department where you can discuss your concerns.
 The expectation is that they are neutral in all matters, but sometimes that isn't a reality.
 This should almost always be your first step if you wish to voice concerns with your performance review.
-They can look into any issues and advise of next steps.
+They can look into any issues and advise on the next steps.
 They may also advise you that the evaluation stands and encourage you to improve your work performance.

 As a supervisor I have had to give many performance reviews, and not all of them were positive.
 In fact, I had some interesting situations come up.